m15-ai/Paper-Tape-LLM/README.md

 #### Serve the HTML page

 After launching the Flask backend, open `papertape.html` directly in your browser (e.g., from your `/var/www/html` or localhost folder).
-The HTML will communicate with the backend to generate paper tape completions.
+The HTML file sends prompts to the Flask backend, which responds with a PNG image of the paper tape.

 #### HTML Overview (`papertape.html`)